KaleyraVideo/Video-iOS-SDK-Samples-Objc/Basic-Example/README.md

 ### Call Banner View

 When there is an ongoing call but the CallViewController is not presented, your view controller can show a green banner view just under the status bar.
-The custom `UIView` that the SDK will show is the [CallBannerView](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Classes/CallBannerView.html).
+The custom `UIView` that the SDK will show is the [CallBannerView](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/latest/Classes/CallBannerView.html).

-Yuo don't have to manage by yourself the behaviour of the banner, inside the SDK you can find the [CallBannerController](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Classes/CallBannerController.html) that does the job for you.
+You don't have to manage by yourself the behaviour of the banner, inside the SDK you can find the [CallBannerController](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/latest/Classes/CallBannerController.html) that does the job for you.

 You can easily init the controller using this code snippet: